senthilrch/kube-fledged/README.md

 ## Configuration Flags

 `--image-pull-deadline-duration:` Maximum duration allowed for pulling an image.
-After this duration, image pull is considered to have failed. e.g. "5m"
+After this duration, image pull is considered to have failed. default "5m"

 `--image-cache-refresh-frequency:` The image cache is refreshed periodically to ensure the cache is up to date.
-Setting this flag to "0s" will disable refresh. e.g. "15m"
+Setting this flag to "0s" will disable refresh. default "15m"

 `--stderrthreshold:` Log level. set the value of this flag to INFO